blended-zio/blended-zio-site/content/docs/blended-zio-jmx/_index.md

 ## Service invocation metrics

-_Blended 3_ hasa mechanism to capture metrics for arbitrary service invocations.
+_Blended 3_ has a mechanism to capture metrics for arbitrary service invocations.
 Each service invocation is triggered by a `ServiceInvocation Started` event, eventually followed by either an `ServiceInvocation Completed` or `ServiceInvocation Failed`.
 Service Invocation events are identified by a unique invocation id.

 Furthermore, any service invocation can be mapped to a group identifier, so that invocations belonging to the same group can be summarized:
 * the totoal invocation count